-Apptainer is an open-source containerization platform that is primarily designed for high-performance computing (HPC) and scientific computing environments.
-It focuses on providing secure and efficient containerization for running applications and workflows, particularly in shared and multi-user HPC clusters.
+Apptainer is an open-source containerization platform designed specifically for high-performance computing (HPC) and scientific computing environments.
+It focuses on delivering secure and efficient containerization for running applications and workflows, particularly within shared and multi-user HPC clusters.

-In the context of containerization technologies like Apptainer, "container" and "image" are two closely related concepts, but they have distinct meanings:
+In the context of containerization technologies like Apptainer, it’s important to distinguish between two closely related terms:

-• A container image is a static, standalone package that contains all the necessary files and configurations needed to run an application or service.
+Container image: A static, standalone package that includes all the necessary files and configurations required to run an application or service.

-For AI and ML work on Berzelius, where highly complex production environments and a high degree of user customizability are essential, NSC strongly recommends the use of a container environment.
-Apptainer and Enroot are the supported options, while Docker is not supported due to security considerations.
+For AI and ML workloads on Berzelius—where complex environments and a high degree of user customizability are often required—NSC strongly recommends the use of container environments.
+Apptainer is the supported option, while Docker is not supported due to security considerations.

 Apptainer is available on both login nodes and compute nodes.